 Agricultural.
-Those uses of land including, but not limited to, residential structures, nursing homes, schools, playgrounds, swimming pools, daycare centers, spas, ponds, and churches, which are apt to conflict with agricultural uses such as sprays, dust, odors, and noise.
-It also means those uses which are apt to cause conflict and threaten the viability of agricultural uses due to trespass, vandalism, theft, complaint, and dogrelated problems.
-(See Section 17.30.030.E: Special Setbacksfor Agricultural and Timber Resource Protection.)
+Those uses of land including, but not limited to, residential structures, nursing homes, schools, playgrounds, swimming pools, daycare centers, spas, ponds, and churches, which are apt to conflict with agricultural uses involving equipment and livestock that result in such as sprays, dust, odors, and noise.
+It also means those uses which are apt to cause conflict and threaten the viability of agricultural uses due to trespass, vandalism, theft, complaint, and dog-related problems.
+(See Section 17.30.030.E: Special Setbacks Requirements and Exceptions for Agricultural and Timber Resource Protection.)

 Mining.
-Uses that are inherently incompatible with mining or that require public or private investment in structures, land improvements, and landscaping and that may prevent or limit mining because of the greater economic value of the land and its improvements.
+Land uUses that are inherently incompatible with mining or that require public or private investment in structures, land improvements, and landscaping and that may prevent or limit mining because of the greater economic value of the land and its improvements.
 It includes, but is not limited to, residential and commercial structures, schools, and playgrounds.
 (See Section 17.30.030.F, Special Setbacks for Mineral Resource Protection.)